 Rhodes has two seas

-First of all, you should know that Rhodes lays exactly in the middle of two seas, making both sides of the island completely different.
-On the left side, you will find the Aegean sea, which is a wild sea with a lot of currents, especially by windy days.
-Here you will find stone beaches which makes it difficult to sunbath unless you rent a sunbed for 5 euros.
-Due to the strong current, the stones roll over on the seabed causing trouble water with a dark blue color.
+Firstly, you should know that Rhodes lies exactly in the middle of two seas, making both sides of the island completely different.
+On the left side, you will find the Aegean Sea, which is a wild sea with a lot of currents, especially on windy days.
+Here you will find stone beaches which make it difficult to sunbathe unless you rent a sunbed for 5 euros.
+Due to the strong current, the stones roll over on the seabed, causing trouble water with a dark blue color.

 Kalithea is without a doubt the best place to dive on Rhodes.
 This place even gives habitat to the one and only Lionfish.
 They are wonderful to observe but causing a lot of trouble currently in the underwater food chain.
-They are eating all the other fish and procreate way to fast which makes these waters a bit dangerous without a proper diving guide.
+They are eating all the other fish and procreate way too fast, which makes these waters a bit dangerous without a proper diving guide.

-The Gia Giamas is a local lemonade which translated means Grandmother's drink.
+The Gia Giamas is a local lemonade that translated means Grandmother's drink.
 It's a local recipe that you will find on Rhodes.
-I recommend you to try it out together with some delicious gyros.
-Maria makes them so deliciously, you want to return every day!
+I recommend you try it out together with some delicious gyros.
+Maria makes them so deliciously, you want to return there every day!

 I hope you will enjoy these local beaches as well as the GiaGiamas!
-If you ever visited these places before or went after reading this article drop a comment below.
-If you have any questions you can always contact me on firstname.lastname@example.org or through Instagram.
+If you ever visited these places before or went after reading this article, drop a comment below.
+If you have any questions, you can always contact me through Instagram.